-Ever since I made the deco mesh flowers for my studio, I knew I would make a deco mesh poinsettia for the door for Christmas.
+Ever since I made the deco mesh flowers for my studio and my deco mesh pumpkin wreath for fall, I knew I would make a deco mesh poinsettia for the door for Christmas.
 Deco mesh flowers are easy to make and I just love how forgiving they are!
 When you cut the mesh the pieces they don’t have to be perfect, yet the flowers still turn out beautiful.

 Deco Mesh Poinsettia Flower

 There are affiliate links in this post.
 That means if you buy something from that link, I will earn a small commission, but it won’t cost you anything additional.

 I decided I wanted to add lights to my deco mesh poinsettia, because after all, it’s Christmas!
 So I bought a box of 20 warm white LED mini lights.

 Since I’ve already written a tutorial on this, I’m going to send you over to that post for the basic instructions.
 Here are a few pictures of my process on the poinsettia.

 - 21-inch red decorative mesh

 - 10-inch yellow decorative mesh